Amet13/ODYSSEY/Documentation/DEVELOPMENT.md

 - **Credential Storage:** All sensitive credentials (e.g., email passwords) are securely stored in the macOS Keychain using Keychain Services.
 No credentials are ever stored in UserDefaults or plain text files.
 - **Network Security:** All network requests use HTTPS.
 App Transport Security (ATS) is strictly enforced; there are no exceptions for ottawa.ca or any other domains.
 - **Code Signing & Notarization:** The app is code signed for distribution, but is **not notarized by Apple** (no Apple Developer account).
 To enable notarization, see the commented steps in `Scripts/create-release.sh` and provide the required credentials.
 - **Dependency Policy:** All runtime dependencies are native Swift/Apple frameworks.
-JavaScript development dependencies (e.g., ESLint) are MIT or similarly permissive.
 No third-party runtime code is included.
 - **Input Validation:** All user input is validated and sanitized through the centralized `ValidationService`.
 - **Data Privacy:** No user data is transmitted externally without explicit user consent.
 All automation runs locally on the user's machine.
 - **Periodic Audits:** It is recommended to periodically audit all dependencies and review security practices as part of ongoing maintenance.